ready4-dev/readyforwhatsnext/content/en/docs/Framework/Use/Authoring-Modules/Packaging-Modules/index.en.md

 -   *Quality assured* (using continuous integration via GitHub actions and R-CMD-Check); and
 -   *Versioned* (applying `usethis` version increments).

-`ready4pack` builds on both third party development workflow tools (such as `devtools`) and ready4 tools for authoring functions ([ready4fun](https://ready4-dev.github.io/ready4fun/articles/V_01.html)) and classes ([ready4class](https://ready4-dev.github.io/ready4class/articles/V_01.html)). `ready4pack` integrates these tools in a common workflow, while adding tools for authoring and documenting R package datasets.
+`ready4pack` extends ready4 framework tools for authoring module algorithms ([ready4fun](https://ready4-dev.github.io/ready4fun/articles/V_01.html)) and data structures ([ready4class](https://ready4-dev.github.io/ready4class/articles/V_01.html)) and wraps functions from a number of third party R development workflow tools (such as `devtools`). `ready4pack` integrates these tools in a common workflow, while adding tools for authoring and documenting datasets to be shipped with model module R packages.

 A combination of the `ready4_pack_manifest` class and `author` method are used to implement this workflow.
 This workflow has been used to author all public versions of the ready4 R packages available in the [ready4 github repository](https://github.com/ready4-dev).